datadaveshin/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-> > The first two I list are the ones I use the most
+> > The first two I list are the ones I use the most.
 > > (I think this will hold true after reading the article),
 > > then some new combos that may be useful:

 > > 1) ls -lrt or ls -lrtFG

 > > This outputs in single column format with the most recent file at the bottom
-> > so that it is near your prompt
+> > so that it is near your prompt.

 > > 2) ls -al

-> > I prefer the single column format most of the time, and hidden files will be up at the top
+> > I prefer the single column format most of the time, and hidden files will be up at the top.

 > > 3) ls -1